 Lack of support

-A running thread through all of these barriers is a lack of support.
+A running theme through all of these barriers is a lack of support.
 You may feel as though you have no one who can help you, or perhaps you’ve tried to get support before but had a bad experience.

 It’s helpful to understand these different barriers and show yourself some compassion.
-You are in an incredibly difficult position and you should not blame yourself for your circumstances.
+You are in an incredibly difficult position, and you should not blame yourself for your circumstances.
 Asking for help isn’t always easy, but it’s the best way to find the support you need to make your decision.

 Leaving an abusive relationship